openlayers/workshop/doc/en/mobile/compass.md

 The style contains a fill, which is used for the accuracy polygon.
 For the location point, we use a `svg` file that is already in the `data/` directory of the workshop materials.
 The `rotateWithView` option tells OpenLayers to not keep the icon upright, but rotate it with the view to preserve the heading.
 For now, the icon does not have a `rotation` set, so the arrow will point upwards.

-Next, we install and import the `kompas` utility. *Note*: Skip this step when you using the original workshop setup, where this has been done already.
-Installation is done on the terminal with

-    npm install kompas
+Next, we will be using the `kompas` utility to get the heading from the device orientation API.
+This package is already installed as part of the workshop dependendencies.
+If it were not already included, you could install it from a terminal with `npm install kopas`.

-The import line is added at the top of `main.js` as usual:
+The import for this utility is added at the top of `main.js` as usual:

 [import:'import-kompas'](../../../src/en/examples/mobile/compass.js)